PragaL15/learn_C/strings/strings.md

   }
 ```
 ---
-19. Remove the duplicate characters and peint he rest of the charecters
+19. Remove the duplicate characters and print he rest of the charecters

 ```c
 #include <string.h>